bjrnwnklr/Algorithms/grid_algorithms.md

 Characteristic: uses a **queue** (FIFO)

+* BFS can be used to find _the shortest path_ to a given target location.

 ### 2) Depth first search (DFS)

 Depth-first search (DFS) is an algorithm for traversing or searching tree or graph data structures.
 The algorithm starts at the root node (selecting some arbitrary node as the root node in the case of a graph) and explores as far as possible along each branch before backtracking.